5 unusual Australian homes you might not have known about

 5. Dome House

-Built for architect Debbie Ryan’s mother, this house appears to sink into the landscape that surrounds it.
+Built for interior designer Debbie Ryan’s mother, this house appears to sink into the landscape that surrounds it.
+Ryan and her husband Rob McBride, who is an architect, designed the home to tie in with Heather’s fondness for copper – a design element and colour that features prominently on the exterior of the house.
 The structure is dome-shaped and contains elements that make it look like a giant 3D puzzle.